Grant access to Settings

 To create a policy using the API, we will use the /repo/{level-type}/{level-id}/policies endpoint and use a POST method to add a policy.

 Assume that the policy name we want to add is my_policy_name and the description is My policy description.
-As before, assume that we want this policy to apply only on the environment level for environment my_tenant_id.
+As before, assume that we want this policy to apply only on the environment level for the environment my_tenant_id.

 The request body should be the following: